Use our free automotive conversion rate optimization tool

 Don’t overlook the importance of mobile speed, however.
 Today, 60% to 70% of your site traffic can come from mobile devices.
 As our Google rep put it the other day, “if a client is trying to choose between a good-looking mobile site or a fast mobile site, pick fast!”
 Today’s shopper demands fast-loading mobile sites over sites with a lot of graphics.

 WebPageTest.org is another tool for site speed.
 It gives you a lot of detail on what elements load on a webpage.
 The default setting for location is Dulles, VA and the default browser is Chrome.
 You can change these to other settings, but it’s important to remain consistent if you use WebPageTest.org over time.
-The actual settings aren’t as important as using the same ones every time.
+The actual settings aren’t as important as is using the same ones every time.

 There are many other conversion rate tools that look at site speed.